Alpine Tips

 A “closed rope system” means that both ends of the rope have a knot of some kind in them.
 It’s best practice to make this the default system for pretty much every climbing situation.

 • The end of the rope clipped or tied to a pack, rope bag or similar.
 This is helpful for single pitch top roping.
 If you start pulling the other end of the rope, you’ll immediately notice the other end is clipped to a pack.
 This avoids the extremely common problem of pulling the stopper knot up the route out of reach, whoops!
-If you use a clove hitch, once you shake out the knot, the rope is free to pull.
+Consider using a clove hitch instead of a bight knot.
+Once you unclip the hitch, the rope is free to pull.
 See above photo.

-• The rope ends clipped to the anchor, as you might do with the “J loop” technique on a multi pitch rappel
+• Both rope ends clipped to the anchor, as you might do with the “J loop” technique on a multi pitch rappel,

 This is a simple habit that can prevent the end of the rope from ever going through a belay or rappel device, two common causes of climbing accidents.